 Kitsune Soba

-Recipe of Savory Kitsune Soba for Your Lunch
+Savory Kitsune Soba Recipe for Your Quick Meal

 Kitsune Soba is a comforting bowl of buckwheat noodles topped with sweet and savory simmered Abura-age (fried tofu pockets).
 While you might recognize Abura-age from Inari Sushi, it’s equally delightful paired with a warm bowl of noodles.
 The sweet soy-based sauce infuses the Abura-age, creating a juicy topping that pairs perfectly with the umami-rich dashi soup and chewy soba noodles.